 Other strategies and plans to reference are found in the Grant Guidelines.

 Guidelines and forms:

-- Community and Environment Project Grant Guidelines [754KB]
+- Community Project Grant GUIDELINES

 These grants fund signature events and festive season events for three consecutive years.
 To be eligible to apply, a not-for-profit incorporated community organisation must have an established track record of hosting a signature or festive season event that provides significant benefit to the Noosa community, can demonstrate value for money, and the event must closely align with relevant Council strategic goals and identified key initiatives.